GlobalAICommunity/Community/new-chapter.md

 - Please do not purchase domains or setup email addresses; we will do that for you!
 We need to maintain accounts (both for trademark and administrative purposes).

 ## Frequently asked questions
-Question: How much does it cost to be a chapter lead for Global AI Community?
+**Question:** How much does it cost to be a chapter lead for Global AI Community?
-There is no cost to the Global AI Community for being a chapter lead.
+**Answer:** There is no cost to the Global AI Community for being a chapter lead.
 The global AI Community is run by volunteers.

-Question: Are all applications accepted?
+**Question:** Are all applications accepted?
-No, not all applications are accepted, but don't worry that does not happen a lot.
+**Answer:** No, not all applications are accepted, but don't worry that does not happen a lot.
 A few reasons of not being accepted are:
 Having one organizer.
 There is already an active chapter in the city

-Question: Can I convert my current meetup/usergroup to a chapter.
+**Question:**  Can I convert my current meetup/usergroup to a chapter.
-Yes, it is possible to rebrand your current meetup/usergroup to a global ai chapter.
+**Answer:** Yes, it is possible to rebrand your current meetup/usergroup to a global ai chapter.

-Question: What kind of activities does a chapter do?
+**Question:** What kind of activities does a chapter do?
-Organize MeetUps (Small local events)
-Organize virtual meetups (Teams / Youtube)
+**Answer:** Organize MeetUps (Small local events) Organize virtual meetups (Teams / Youtube)
 Run discussion groups o

-Question: What are some examples of successful Global AI Community chapters?
+**Question:**  What are some examples of successful Global AI Community chapters?
+**Answer:**

-Question: Can the Global AI Community provide sponsorship in the form of food and cash to my events.
+**Question:** Can the Global AI Community provide sponsorship in the form of food and cash to my events.
-No, the Global AI Community does not provide financial support to events.
+**Answer:** No, the Global AI Community does not provide financial support to events.

-Question: Where does Global AI Community get its funding?
+**Question:**  Where does Global AI Community get its funding?
-Global AI is funded through sponsors.
+**Answer:** Global AI is funded through sponsors.
 Look at the sponsor page to see the current sponsors and read about how you can become a sponsor of the Global AI Community.